v1Flows/alertFlow/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
 See the [LICENSE](https://github.com/AlertFlow/alertflow/blob/main/LICENSE) file for details.